madetech/handbook/guides/welfare/parental_leave.md

 - 12 weeks at 100% pay (from Made Tech)
 - 6 weeks at 90% pay (statutory maternity/adoption pay)
-- 33 weeks at £151.20 or 90% pay whichever is lower (statutory maternity/adoption pay)
+- 33 weeks at statutory or 90% pay whichever is lower (statutory maternity/adoption pay)
 - return to work on reduced hours (30 hours) for 4 weeks on full pay to phase back into full time work

 See the detailed government guidelines: [www.gov.uk/employers-maternity-pay-leave](https://www.gov.uk/employers-maternity-pay-leave) and [https://www.gov.uk/employers-adoption-pay-leave](https://www.gov.uk/employers-adoption-pay-leave).